abougouffa/one-tab-per-project/README.md

 #### `(otpp-change-tab-root-dir DIR &optional TAB-NUMBER)`

 Change the `otpp-root-dir` attribute to DIR.
-If if the obsolete TAB-NUMBER is provided, set it, otherwise, set the current tab.
+If if the absolute TAB-NUMBER is provided, set it, otherwise, set the current tab.
 When DIR is empty or nil, delete it from the tab.